Preventing Depression in Older Adults: 12 Strategies to Boost Mental Health

 • Wall push-ups

 Like all adults, seniors need 7-9 hours of sleep.
-As we age, it can be harder to get a quality night’s sleep for a number of reasons, including medication side effects, pain, or any chronic illness.
+As we age, it can be harder to get a quality night’s sleep for a number of reasons, including medication side effects, pain, or symptoms of chronic illness.

-The first thing to do when sleep is elusive is to develop a routine.
+The first thing to do when sleep is elusive is to develop a routine and do your best to stick to it.
 This promotes healthy sleep habits and establishes a regular sleep-wake cycle.
-A regular sleep routine is the first line of defense to overcome sleep issues.
+A regular sleep routine is the first line of defense in overcoming sleep issues.

 How does one establish a sleep routine?
 Here are some tips:

-• Go to bed and wake up at the same time every day, even on weekends or holidays.
+• Go to bed and wake up at the same time every day—even on weekends and holidays.

 • Create a relaxing bedtime routine to wind down and prepare for sleep, such as taking a warm bath or reading a book.

 • Put down the screens!
-It’s important to stop engaging in stimulating activities before bedtime, and that includes cell phones, tablets, and televisions.
+It’s important to stop engaging in stimulating activities before bedtime, including using cell phones, tablets, and televisions.

-Good nutrition is important for maintaining energy, achieving weight loss, and avoiding illnesses that can cause depression.
-We really are what we eat, so never underestimate the power of healthful foods when it comes to avoiding depression.
-Sugar might taste great, but it’s terrible for the mind.
-Although there’s nothing wrong with a sweet treat, too many of them can seriously impact your mood,
+Good nutrition is important for maintaining energy, shedding weight, and avoiding illnesses that can cause depression.
+We really are what we eat, so never underestimate the power of healthy foods when it comes to avoiding depression.
+Sugar might taste great, but it can be terrible for the mind.
+Although there’s nothing wrong with a sweet treat, too much refined sugar can seriously impact your mood.

 To help prevent depression with the help of a healthy diet, seniors should:

-• Eat foods with a lot of nutrients: Be sure to get plenty of leafy greens that are high in vitamins; fish that are rich in omega-3 fatty acids; and nuts and seeds filled with protein, fiber, and minerals.
+• Eat foods rich in vitamins and minerals.
+Be sure to get plenty of leafy greens that are high in vitamins, fish that are rich in omega-3 fatty acids, and nuts and seeds filled with protein, fiber, and minerals.

-• Avoid high-calorie foods without nutrients: Stay away from processed snacks and sweets, sugary drinks like soda and fruit juice, fried food and fast food meals, and excessive amounts of alcohol.
+• Avoid high-calorie foods that lack nutrients.
+Stay away from processed snacks and sweets, sugary drinks such as soda and fruit juice, fried food, fast food, and excessive amounts of alcohol.

 New call-to-action

-Everyone, but especially seniors, should drink lots of water for many reasons!
-We’re talking about depression in this article, and dehydration can contribute to mood changes, fatigue, and cognitive impairment—all symptoms of depression.
+There are many reasons everyone, but especially seniors, should drink lots of water.
+Dehydration can contribute to mood changes, fatigue, and cognitive impairment—all symptoms of depression.
 Being well-hydrated is essential for optimal physical and mental health as we age.

-Although scientists don’t all agree, in general, the recommendation is to drink at least eight cups of water per day.
-Some seniors may need less and some may need more, but eight is an easy number to remember and a good hydration goal.
+Although not all scientists agree, it’s generally recommended that people drink at least eight cups of water per day.
+Some seniors may need less while others may need more, but eight is an easy number to remember and a standard hydration goal.
+Keep in mind that certain medications, including common prescriptions for treating high blood pressure, heart disease, asthma, and diabetes, may increase the likelihood of dehydration.

-We’re social creatures, and that doesn’t change as we age.
-But staying social can get more difficult for seniors, especially after they retire or after the death of a spouse.
-Making sure your loved one is getting in plenty of time with friends and family can absolutely help seniors avoid depression.
+We’re social creatures, and that doesn’t change even as we get older.
+Staying social can be more difficult for seniors, especially after they retire or after the death of a spouse.
+Making sure your family member gets plenty of face time with their loved ones can absolutely help seniors avoid depression.

-When it comes to our parents or loved ones, we want to make sure that aging doesn’t lead to loneliness and depression.
-Socialization has numerous benefits, including cognitive and mental health benefits, and there are plenty of ways to ensure your loved one is getting quality face time with friends and family.
+When it comes to our parents or loved ones, we want to make sure that aging doesn’t inevitably lead to loneliness and depression.
+Socialization has numerous benefits, including cognitive and mental health benefits, and there are plenty of ways to ensure your loved one has lots of quality time with friends and family.

-Getting out into the community is a great way to stay connected to the world around you—that fact doesn’t change for seniors.
-If your parent or loved one enjoyed going to local high school ball games or seeing community plays, keep it up!
+Getting out into the community is a great way to stay connected to the world around you, and that doesn’t change for seniors.
+If your family member enjoys going to local high school games or seeing community plays, keep it up!

 Want to get involved in the community but aren’t sure how?
 Start with your local library.
-You can get resources there about local organizations and groups who do everything from help with charities to activities groups who knit, walk, read—you name it, your community probably has a group for it.
+You can get resources there about a variety of local organizations and groups.
+Whether you’re looking for a charitable organization or a social group of people who knit, walk, read, or something else—you name it, your community probably has a group for it.

 11. Volunteering

 What better way to spend quality time together than by helping others?
-Volunteering takes things to a whole other level.
-This is about helping people and serving those less fortunate.
+Volunteering takes giving back to a whole other level—it’s about helping people and serving those less fortunate.
 Nothing feels quite as fulfilling as helping others in need.
+Volunteering is often an excellent way to get in some exercise and spend time outdoors.
+Participating in river or beach cleanups, shelter dog walking, marathons, and community gardening benefits both you and your surrounding neighborhood!

 How Senior Living Communities Can Help